Existence and Regularity of Invariant Graphs for Cocycles in Bundles: partial hyperbolicity case

-{\textbf{regularity of invariant graphs.}} We will show $ f $ obtained in \autoref{thmA00} has higher regularities including \emph{continuity}, \emph{H\"olderness} and \emph{smoothness}, once (i) the more regularity properties of the bundle $ X \times Y $ (and $ M $), (ii) the more regularity properties of the maps $ u $, $ i $, $ F, G $, (iii) the spectral gap condition and (iv) additionally technical assumption on the (almost) continuity of the functions in (A) (B) condition are fulfilled.
-Roughly, our main results about the regularity of the invariant graphs for cocycles (or bundle correspondences with generating bundle maps) may be stated as follows.
+{\textbf{Regularity of invariant graphs.}} We will show that $ f $ obtained in \autoref{thmA00} has higher regularity including \emph{continuity}, \emph{H\"olderness} and \emph{smoothness}, once (i) more regularity of the bundle $ X \times Y $ (and the base space $ M $), (ii) more regularity of the maps $ u $, $ i $, $ F, G $, (iii) the spectral gap condition and additionally (iv) some technical assumption on the (almost) continuity of the functions in the (A) (B) condition are fulfilled.
+Roughly, our main results on the regularity of invariant graphs for cocycles (or bundle correspondences with generating bundle maps) may be stated as follows.